syxanash/TODOWidget/README.md

 ## Install

-First modify the script variable `$LIST_NAME` and enter your list name from Reminder or create a new list on your Reminder app called TODO.
+First create a new list in Reminder app called **TODO**.
+Alternatively replace the value of the variable `$LIST_NAME` with your custom list name which already exists in your app.

-Then you need [reminders-cli](https://github.com/keith/reminders-cli) then download [GeekTool](https://www.tynsoe.org/v2/geektool/), I know it's an old and abandoned project but it still does its job.
+Then you need to install [reminders-cli](https://github.com/keith/reminders-cli) and also download [GeekTool](https://www.tynsoe.org/v2/geektool/), I know it's an old and abandoned project but it still does its job.

-Create a new **Shell** widget using GeekTool and copy the script in `bin/` directory, inside Command field as shown below:
+Create a new **Shell** widget using GeekTool and copy the script in `bin/` directory, inside **Command** field as shown below:

 ![screen](media/screen1.png)

-then you decide the refresh, timeout, font and all those things.
+You can then set the refresh, timeout, font and all those things.

 ## Demo